Managing food and beverage operations in a multi-site business is a monumental task.

 Solution: Use The Data To Pinpoint Squandering

 Keeping wastage to a minimum is the alpha and omega of any back of house manager.
-Whether wastage occurs because of over-portioning, over-ordering, pilferage, poor intake procedures or any other reason, the outcome is the same: it blows food cost sky-high.
+Whether wastage occurs because of over-portioning, over-ordering, pilferage, poor intake procedures or any other reason, the outcome is the same: it blows your food costs sky-high.

 The thing is, you won’t know what to fix if you don’t know why – and where – it happens.